HuzuTech/jasmine-node-karma/README.md

 jasmine
 -------

 Version 1.3.1 of Jasmine is currently included with node-jasmine.
+This is a forked version from the Karma project: (https://github.com/karma-runner/karma-jasmine), which allows you to use the `ddescribe` and `iit` functions to run individual suites or specs.

 what's new
 ----------
+*  Using jasmine forked from karma.
 *  Teamcity Reporter reinstated.
 *  Ability to specify multiple files to test via list in command line
 *  Ability to suppress stack trace with <code>--noStack</code>